 The objective of the project is to foster Colombia's integration into the regional and multilateral trading systems by enhancing its trade capacities and performance.
 This will be achieved partly through the strengthening of the National Quality Infrastructure and a first pilot support programme aimed at enhancing and improving the cosmetic sector’s capacity, in particular products derived from natural ingredients, to comply with international quality, private and sustainability standards.

 Ecuador: Reactivación de la industria textil y de indumentaria

 Junto con el Ministerio de Industria y Comercio, la ONUDI adoptó un enfoque de conglomerado de ese sector industrial para mejorar la competitividad y el acceso a los mercados, y contribuyó a establecer redes comerciales entre las empresas líderes.

 Environment and Energy

-The project aims to reduce the risks associated with mercury use in ASGM while improving the environmental and economic performance of the sector.
+The project promoted sound management of mercury to reduce the risks associated with mercury use in ASGM, while improving the environmental and economic performance of the sector.

 Ecuador and Peru - Implementing Integrated Measures for Minimizing Mercury Releases from Artisanal Gold Mining

 The project aims to reduce the use and emissions of mercury in ASGM by promoting low-mercury and mercury free technologies at local pilot sites.

 Global - Chemical Leasing: Redefining the Sustainable Management of Chemicals